Join Venice

 What are the biggest challenges facing European eCommerce brands right now?

 1. Paid performance is less effective and more expensive: Standard influencer campaigns and Meta ads just don’t hit the same.
-You need new acquisition tactics, like social commerce or owned communities.
+You need new acquisition tactics, like social commerce or owned communities, and combine it with top of funnel brand building.

 So the real question is: do you have a clear, differentiated brand story?
 Are you solving a real consumer problem?
 If not, it’s going to be tough to grow without burning cash.